nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 1.
 User executes the `deleteTask 1` command to delete the task at the 1st index in the task list of HEY MATEz.
 A `DeleteTaskCommandParser` object is created and calls the `DeleteTaskCommandParser#parse` on the arguments.

-Step 2. `DeleteTaskCommandParser#parse` method then checks on the validity of the arguments for a `DeleteTaskCommand`.
+Step 2.
+The `DeleteTaskCommandParser#parse` method then checks on the validity of the arguments given for a `DeleteTaskCommand`.
 If it is valid, it will create a new `DeleteTaskCommand` instance by calling the constructor along with the task `Index`.

 Step 3.
-The `DeleteTaskCommand#execute` is then called by `Logic Manager`.
+The `DeleteTaskCommand#execute` method is then called by `Logic Manager`.
 The task with the same `Index` is retrieved and deleted from the task list when `Model#deleteTask` is called.

 Step 4.
 Once the execution is completed, the message `MESSAGE_DELETE_TASK_SUCCESS` is used to return a